awsdocs/aws-doc-sdk-examples/python/example_code/s3/ReadMe.md

-# Amazon Simple Storage Service (S3) API examples
+# Amazon S3 API examples

 ## Purpose

-Demonstrate basic bucket and object operations in Amazon Simple Storage Service (S3).
+Demonstrate basic bucket and object operations in Amazon S3.
 Learn how to create, get, remove, and configure buckets and objects.

 ## Prerequisites